 Q: I was flabbergasted to hear you say on the air that “We only see ulterior when it’s linked with motive” when you should have said that “We see ulterior only when it’s linked with motive.”
 My father taught me that “only” should be as close as possible to the word it modifies.

 A: Your father was right.
-I have a section on this in my book Woe Is I, using the sentence “The butler says he saw the murder.”
+I included a section on this in my book Woe Is I, using the sentence “The butler says he saw the murder.”
 The following examples show how the placement of “only” can change the meaning:

 •Only the butler says he saw the murder.
 (The butler, and no one else, says he saw the murder.)